NVIDIA-AI-IOT/centernet_kinect/README.md

     └── rgb_image
   ```
   - **JSON_ANNOTATION_PATH** setups the location to store the annotation json files to train the model (i.e train.json, val.json)
-  these files will be created after parsing the annotation (.xml) files
+  these files will be created after parsing the annotation (.xml) files.
+  by defaul it is set to *PATH/TO/PROJ/annotation_json/*
   ```bash
   {"img_path": "/path/to/image.png",
   "chw": [1, 576, 640],